 Additional Software.
-You will need the following additional software: n/a.
-TAMIU Students may access online versions of this software through their Dusty Office 365 account at <https://dusty.tamu.edu/>.
+You will need the following additional software: Microsoft Word.
+TAMIU Students may access online versions of this software through their Dusty Office 365 account at <https://dusty.tamiu.edu/>.
 This site also provides students access to download the Microsoft suite for educational use.
 See instructions for downloading the Microsoft Office suite.